manojvadyar9/manojvadyar9/README.md

 <h3 align="left">Hi there, I'm Vadyar Manoj! 👋</h3>

 <p align="left">
-I'm a passionate Game Developer and Game Art & Design student with experience in developing 2D and 3D games using Unity and C#.
+I'm a passionate Game Developer and Game Design & Development student with experience in developing 2D and 3D games using Unity and C#.
 I enjoy creating engaging gameplay systems, designing game, and building interactive gaming experiences.
 </p>

 ---

 ## 🎮 About Me

-I am currently pursuing Game Art & Design at Image Creative Education and hold a B.Tech in Computer Science Engineering from Jawaharlal Nehru Technological University Anantapur.
+I am currently pursuing Game Design & Development at Image Creative Education and hold a B.Tech in Computer Science Engineering from Jawaharlal Nehru Technological University Anantapur.

 I have experience developing multiplayer, 2D, and 3D games using Unity 6 and C#.
 My projects include combat systems, player movement, AI behaviors, UI systems, animation integration, and Photon Networking.
 I am passionate about game development, problem-solving, and continuously learning new technologies in the gaming industry.